cseelhoff/RimThreaded/README.md

 Some subscribers insisted that I set up a donation page.
 For those looking, here it is: https://ko-fi.com/rimthreaded

 CHANGE LOG:
+Version 2.5.10 - Jawa Sandcrawler
+Fixed Hydroponics Bug
+Optimized Planting Caches and Sowing Caches
+Fixed Hauling Priorities bug
+Fixed bug with caravans and riders leaving the map
+Fixed bug when pawns not taking damage prior to being placed on map
+Added compatibility for new AndroidTiers mod
+Fixed misc Royalty bugs

 Version 2.5.9 - The Reformed Jedi Counsel
 -Reogranized folder structure of simplify builds and improve cooperative coding efforts